• Skip to main content

 • Bring to a boil.
 Discard shells, onion, and garlic before using the broth.

-• Or, you can use fresh fish broth or vegetable broth.
+• If you prefer, you can also use vegetable broth.

 A collage showing when the shrimp and lime juice are added to a pot.

-• Add shrimp and lime juice.
-Cook for 10 more minutes, or until the shrimp is done.
+• Add the shrimp and lime juice.
+Cook just until the shrimp turn pink and are cooked through, about 3–5 minutes.

 • Stir in fresh cilantro right before serving.